dart-lang/site-www/src/content/language/macros.md

     enable-experiment:
       - macros
    ```

-4. Import it in the file you plan to use it:
+5. Import the package in the file you plan to use it:

    ```dart
    import 'package:json/json.dart';
    ```

-5. Run your project with the experiment flag:
+6. Run your project with the experiment flag:

    ```console
    dart --enable-experiment=macros run bin/my_app.dart